cestlaz/cestlaz.github.io-jekyll/_org/wrong_question.md

 ---

+Zabari - how to regex in find (characters not escpaed?) he really wanted to solve a search button problem

 Zane -- how do you store a list in sql he really Wanted - users have tags how do we store them